 The library makes laptops available to library card holders to assist in their research, networking, document and presentation production needs.

 Laptops are available for in-library use and check out by library card holders in good standing.

 Laptop borrowers must comply with the Laptop Lending Policy, and Internet Use Policy.
 Please read these policies before requesting a laptop.

 If you have any questions, please contact the library.

 Meeting Rooms are available in the Gerard H. Van Hoof Civic Center, right across the hall from the library.
 Call or see a staff member to book a room.

-Tutors are available through the Fox Valley Literacy Coalition and meet in conference rooms in the library.
-Contact the Literacy Coalition at 920.991.9840 for more information.
+Tutors are available through Fox Valley Literacy and meet in conference rooms in the library.
+Contact Fox Valley Literacy at 920.991.9840 for more information.